iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Geometry/Convexity Preserving Operations for Functions.md

 \<First Oder Optimization Methods\> by SIAM, theorem 2.18

 ---
-### **Corollary: Infimal Convolutions Preserves Convexity**
+### **Corollary |  Infimal Convolutions Preserves Convexity**

-This is an application of the above theorem for convextiy preservation of partial minimizable for partially, minimizable function.
+This is an application of the above theorem for convexity preservation of partial minimizable for partially, minimizable function.

-**Definition: Infimal Convolution**
+**Definition | Infimal Convolution**

 > Define the infimal convolution between 2 proper functions: $h_1, h_2$.
 Giving us:
 >